Best foods to eat while taking Ozempic

 Beans and legumes

-Beans and legumes are excellent plant-based protein foods.
+Beans and legumes are excellent plant-based protein sources.
 Plus, they’re loaded with fiber, potassium, folate, and other nutrients.
-The combination of protein and fiber helps support your feelings of fullness, which as discussed above can make it easier to stick to a balanced diet.
+As mentioned above, the combination of protein and fiber can help support your feelings of fullness, which can make it easier to stick to a balanced diet (read: fewer spikes in blood sugar often mean fewer cravings) and reduce calorie intake.

-Some research found people who consumed more beans had a lower body fat percentage and smaller waists than those with low bean intakes.
+Some research found that women who consumed more beans had a lower body fat percentage and smaller waists than those with low bean intakes.
+Plus, if you have diabetes, beans and legumes can be a great choice to help with blood sugar regulation since the fiber and protein in them can decrease blood sugar spikes, Aronson says.

 Examples of beans and legumes include: